Ropelength Criticality: The tight clasp

-\begin{definition} Suppose that the endpoints of two arcs are constrained to lie on the faces of a large tetrahedron with dihedral angles $2\asin\tau \in [0,\pi]$ on two edges which form an orthgonal frame with the line connecting their midpoints, as in Figure~\ref{fig:clasp-problem}.
-The \demph{$(\tau,\sigma)$-clasp problem} is the problem of minimizing the length of this configuration subject to the constraint that $\Ts(L) \ge 1$, such that the two loops obtained by concatenating the segments joining the endpoints are linked.
-A \demph{critical curve} for the $(\tau,\sigma)$-clasp problem is a $\sigma$-critical curve which obeys the constraints. \end{definition}
+\begin{definition} Consider a large tetrahedron with two edges forming an orthgonal frame with the line connecting their midpoints, where the dihedral angles along these edges are $2\asin\tau \in [0,\pi]$ as in Figure~\ref{fig:clasp-problem}~(right).
+Suppose that the endpoints of two arcs are constrained to lie on the faces of this tetrahedra, and the arcs are linked as shown (giving a Hopf link if each component is closed with segments in its own boundary faces).
+The \demph{$(\tau,\sigma)$--clasp problem} is the problem of minimizing the length of this configuration subject to the constraint that $\Ts(L) \ge 1$. \end{definition}

+In this section we construct \emph{critical curves} for the various $(\tau,\sigma)$--clasp problems.
+These curves have the same symmetry (with the two components being congruent convex planar arcs in perpendicular planes) as our Gehring clasps.
+We believe these solutions are the length minimizers, but we do not see how to prove this.
+(Our arguments below might perhaps extend to show the curves we describe are the unique critical curves with the given symmetry, but it seems hard to show this symmetry is not broken in a minimizer.)

+The maximum curvature of the Gehring $\tau$--clasp is $1/\sqrt{1-\tau^2}$ at its tip.
+Thus for $0\le\sigma\le\sqrt{1-\tau^2}$, the critical $(\tau,\sigma)$--clasp is identical to the Gehring clasp, a curve explicitly described in terms of elliptic integrals.
+On the other hand, for larger $\sigma$, the curvature bound is active, and it is not surprising that our critical clasps include not only ``Gehring arcs'' (subarcs of the Gehring clasp), but also ``kinks'' (circular arcs of curvature $\nicefrac1\sigma$) at the tips.

-In this section we construct critical curves for the various $(\tau,\sigma)$-clasp problems.
-We believe these solutions to be minimizing, but we do not see how to prove it.
-The curves that we obtain fall into four regimes, depending on the values of the parameters $\tau$ and $\sigma$, as shown in the phase diagram of Figure~\ref{fig:phasediagram}).
+The curves that we obtain fall into four regimes, depending on the values of the parameters $\tau$ and $\sigma$, as shown in the phase diagram of Figure~\ref{fig:phasediagram}.